 Florida’s diverse population, year-round growing season, and booming wellness industry make it one of the most dynamic states for plant-based dining innovation.
 2026 is bringing an extraordinary wave of new openings.
+Check out vegan restaurants in Miami to see the Sunshine State’s most exciting plant-based hub.

 - Miami: The city’s fusion food culture is producing innovative plant-based concepts blending Latin, Caribbean, and Asian influences.